nuriel77/iri-playbook/docs/appendix.rst

 Instead of using the ports e.g. 8811 and 5555 with IP combination, we can use a FQDN, e.g. ``pm.example.com`` to reach peer manager on our server.

+Note that by doing this you will not be able to re-use a let's encrypt free certificate.
+Unless you request a certificate per domain, or purchase a star certificate.

 |